 Apple has its own version of lossless compression files, called Apple Lossless Audio Files (ALAC), which have identical sonic properties to FLAC.
 As such, iPhone owners may ask: Why use FLAC files at all?
 The reasons come down to content (what you already own), and sources (what you can get).
 There are several purveyors of high-resolution audio files.
 The biggest, like HD Tracks, offer albums in full-size WAVs — and Apple’s version, AIFFs — as well as FLACs and ALACs.
 There are lots of high-res audio websites, however, that use FLAC files as their preferred file type.
 On top of that, you (or someone you know) may already own a few FLAC files, making it worthwhile to incorporate them into your iOS library.
 FLAC is the open-source format, and therefore, the standard.

 How to convert FLAC files to ALAC (so your iPhone can read them)

-For your PC audio file conversion needs, DBPowerAmp is a good choice.
-The software works with Windows XP and up, and can do all sorts of file conversions, as well as batch conversions (for multiple files at a time).
-The program even allows for the addition of DSP effects like volume level and normalization.
+For your audio file conversion needs, DBPowerAmp is among the best choices available.
+The software, compatible with Windows XP and up (as well as Mac OS X Mavericks or newer), can perform all sorts of file conversions, as well as batch conversions (for multiple files at a time).
+The program is blissfully free of frustrating malware toolbars, even allowing for the addition of effects like volume level and normalization.